elixir-europe-training/ELIXIR-Training-SPLASH/pages/resources/fair-training-focus-group.md

 ---
 # MANDATORY FIELDS
-type: product_page # This property is mandatory and it should be product_page
 id: ftfg # This id should match with the user-stories ToolId
 title: FAIR Training Focus Group
 resourceUrl: https://elixir-europe.org/focus-groups/fair-training